xsreality/covid19/README.md

 ## New Features

+1. Testing data is included in every on-demand update if available.
+This includes tests done, positive, negative and positivity rate.
-1. All updates carry news sources (links to State Govt / ANI tweets).
+2. All updates carry news sources (links to State Govt / ANI tweets).
-2. Updates include `Doubling rate` based on previous day statistics.
+3. Updates include `Doubling rate` based on previous day statistics.
-3. New commands: `/today`, `/summary` and `/total`.
+4. New commands: `/today`, `/summary` and `/total`.
 See below for more details.

 Below is an example of an alert sent by the bot: